masemoel/device_xiaomi_picasso_recovery/README.md

 PitchBlack Recovery Project (PBRP) 3.0.0 for the Redmi K30 5G (picasso)
 ======================================

+Note that this is still experimental as Android 11 source for PBRP hasn't been still released!

 # How to build
 Download PBRP's source and picasso's repos.
 Your local manifest should be something like: